b-g-goodell/sta-tra/README.md

 20. Hit `ctrl+a, d` to detach from this screen.
 You can now leave the terminal and the code will run in the background.
 21. To come back later to see how the code is doing, open a new terminal and type `screen -r`.
 Exit using `ctrl+a, d` as above.

+If you have accidentally chosen the wrong payment method or wallet, delete the folders `/data`, `/key_manager`, and `/users`, run `Oracle.py` to ensure folders and appropriate files exist, then run `python Trader.py` to start over at step 17 again.
+Unfortunately, there's no good way to fix that currently implemented.

+If you want to mess around with your current settings, like your percent change threshold or your confidence interval, use `ctrl+c` to bail from the current run, then edit the file `/users/username.pref` and change the appropriate values, and lastly, run `Trader.py` again.
+You don't need to run Oracle first in this case.